FarazAhmad-117/ChessGameCpp/Readme.md

 # Chess Game

-This is aa Chess game general perpose with user friendly interface
+This is a Chess game general perpose with user friendly interface. <br>I prepared this chess game in my 2nd semester as a final project for OOP so<br>
+you cann see the implementation of oop here Moreover it is a graphic<br>version not a console version.

 ## Author: Faraz Ahmad

 I am providing this code with a lot of comments so you can understand the thought process involved in development of such games.

-### Tasks Ahead:

-1 - Incorporate sound to Chess.
-Done !<br>
-2 - pawnPromotion fuction.
-Done !<br>
-3 - On change Movement Do not Show all movements and then mute all movements just mute last focus and show new focus.
-Done !<br>

-### Error Was great and I was unable to solve it at this moment: The reason I don't know!
-At the Moment!

-So I am going to make anoher version 1.5.0

 ## How to Setup the project:
 1- First of all clone this repo.<br>